Typical Addict Behavior in Relationships: What to Expect

 You can’t bring up the topic of drugs without hearing a story about how it ruined someone’s life.
-That is because it is true, drugs ruin every aspect of a person’s life.
+That is because it is true, that drugs ruin every aspect of a person’s life.
 Drugs, alcohol, and the compulsive behaviors brought on by their use, destroy everything, especially when you are in a relationship with a drug addict.

 Being in a relationship with an addict can be difficult.
 In fact, you may not even know that your partner is abusing drugs.
 Drug addicts are conniving and are very good at hiding their addiction.